 Distance from Brooklyn: 2.5 hours

 This campground near the North Fork has long been popular thanks to its location on the Long Island Sound and its proximity to wineries, farms and a two-mile stretch of beach.
 New this year are brand-new furnished cabins with kitchenettes and bathrooms, which run roughly $200-$250 a night and sleep up to 4 to 6 people.
 This is a great option for outdoor enthusiasts who aren’t really up for sleeping on the ground or roughing it.
 The campground itself features showers, a basketball court and a playground, which will delight the kids.
 The beach is a short walk, but bring water shoes—North Fork beaches are beautiful but rocky.
-Note: no pets allowed.
+Note: No dogs allowed.

 Mountain Lakes Park